Impacts of new small-scale N-body simulations on dark matter annihilations constrained from cosmological 21cm line observations: N-body simulation and the annihilation boost factor

-As presented in \cite{TK:2021tk}, a suite of cosmological N-body simulations with a variety of box-sizes (i.e., side lengths of cubic boxes) is performed.
+As presented in \cite{Takahashi:2021pse}, a suite of cosmological N-body simulations with a variety of box-sizes (i.e., side lengths of cubic boxes) is performed.
 The box-sizes range from $1 \, {\rm kpc}$ to $10 \, {\rm Mpc}$ to cover a wide range of scales, $k \simeq 1$--$10^7 \, \Mpc^{-1}$.
-The simulations comprise of $2560^3$ collisionless particles.
+The simulations are comprised of $2560^3$ collisionless particles.
 The initial linear power spectrum is prepared using the transfer function \cite{Yamamoto1998} with the free streaming damping of DM particles at $k_{\rm fs}=10^6 \, \Mpc^{-1}$ \cite{Green2004}.
 Initial conditions of the simulations are set at redshift $z=400$ based on the second-order Lagrangian perturbation theory \cite{Crocce2006,Nishimichi2009}.
 We employed the gravity solver {\tt GreeM} \cite{Ishiyama2009} to follow the nonlinear gravitational evolution.
 To compute the boost factor, $\Delta^2(k)$ is constructed by connecting estimated DM power spectra at different wave number bands that depend on box-sizes of simulations.
-For more details of the simulations and analyses, we refer to \cite{TK:2021tk}.
+For more details of the simulations and analyses, we refer to \cite{Takahashi:2021pse}.

-Figure \ref{fig:constraints} shows $B(z)$ computed by using data of the simulations.
-As reference, the figure also shows $B(z)$ computed based on linear perturbation theory as well as one based on the halo model in \cite{Evoli:2014pva}, which is referred as the "Boost 1" model in \cite{DAmico:2018sxd}.
+Figure \ref{fig:B} shows $B(z)$ computed by using data of the simulations.
+As references, the figure also shows $B(z)$ computed based on linear perturbation theory as well as one based on the halo model in \cite{Evoli:2014pva}, which is referred to as the "Boost 1" model in \cite{DAmico:2018sxd}.

 Here, in the linear theory, $B(z)-1$ simply evolves as $(1+z)^{-2}$.